rev087/nodex/README.md

 3. Build the JS and CSS assets with `grunt concat`
 4. Start the application server with `nodemon app.js`
 5. Run `grunt watch`

-## Credits

-* da-vinci-codex.jpg
-	* Codex flight of the birds by Leonardo da Vinci
-	* Photography by Luc Viatour / www.Lucnix.be

 ## License